 If you're not sure where to start, you're in the right place.
-Below are some exercise ideas and some suggestions to start making them a part of your daily routine.
+Below are some ideas and suggestions to start making physical exercise a part of your daily routine.

 Some exercise ideas to get you moving:

-10 ideas to make it a daily habit:
+10 tips to make it a daily habit: